Media Optimization & Cloudimage

 • Images referenced from your CSS files won’t be optimized.
 This limitation may be overcome in the next releases.

-This feature can be deployed for organizations running Jahia on Jahia Cloud, using Jahia 8.1.6+ and 8.2.x.
-Cloudimage integration is currently in version 0.1, meaning that you should first request the deployment to the Jahia Support team in a non-production environment and verify that your images are not broken.
-In the long run, we may provide a solution for organizations hosting Jahia in-house (on premise).
+This feature can be deployed for organizations running Jahia on Jahia Cloud, using Jahia 8.1.6+.
+Cloudimage integration is still in beta, meaning you should first request deployment in a non-production environment and verify that images render correctly.
+In the long run, we may provide a solution for organizations hosting Jahia in-house (on-premises).

-In live mode, the URLs of the images are rewritten.
-The URL is based on the server name of your website.
-If no server name is set, it will use the base URL of the page being rendered.
+In live mode, image URLs are rewritten.
+The rewritten URL is based on the server name configured for your website.
+If no server name is set, it uses the base URL of the page being rendered.

 For instance, the URL of the following image: /files/live/sites/luxe/files/site/destinations/destination-Geneva.jpeg